opensciences/opensciences.github.io/ssj/researchproducts.md

 Traditional papers are long and contain many different kinds of _research products_.

-SSJ supports tradition papers.
+SSJ supports traditional papers.
 But it also supports shorter papers that comment on just a handful (perhaps even just one) of the following kinds of _research products_.